Elisabeth Altmann-Gottheiner

 Elisabeth Altmann-Gottheiner (March 26, 1874 – October 21, 1930) was one of the first women to become a university lecturer in Germany and a women's rights activist.

 She was born in Berlin.
-In 1904, she received a doctorate in Zurich, Switzerland.
+In 1904, she received a doctorate in Zürich, Switzerland.
 By 1908, she was a lecturer at the economic College in Mannheim, and by 1924 had a professorship in economics.
 She died in Mannheim, aged 56.

 Academics

 She wrote a number of books and articles on economic questions.
 From 1912 on she edited the feminist yearbook Jahrbuch der Frauenbewegung.

 The University of Mannheim grants the annual award "Elisabeth Altmann-Gottheiner-Preis" for students' theses on gender research.